3000 New Bern Avenue, 27610 | 919-350-8000 | Map & Directions

 WakeMed Neuropsychology is the largest and most comprehensive neuropsychology practice in the Triangle area.
 A full range of adult and pediatric neuropsychological services are provided.

 Dr. Leach joined WakeMed Neuropsychology in 1995.
-She completed a bachelor's degree in psychology at Moorhead State University and a master's degree in psychology at North Dakota State University.
-Dr. Leach then completed her Ph.D. at University of Missouri-Columbia with an internship and post-doctoral fellowship at the University of Florida-Gainesville.
-Dr. Leach is a NC Licensed Health Services Provider Psychologist.
-Dr. Leach is board certified by the American Board of Professional Neuropsychology and a Fellow of the American College of Professional Neuropsychology.
+She is board certified by the American Board of Professional Neuropsychology and a Fellow of the American College of Professional Neuropsychology.
 Dr. Leach also serves as Program Director of WakeMed's Brain Injury Rehabilitation System (BIRS).
 She specializes in adult neuropsychology, with special interests in acquired brain injury, cerebrovascular accident, and dementia.

 Dr. Fowles joined WakeMed Neuropsychology in 1992.
-He received a bachelor's degree in philosophy, a master's degree in rehabilitation counseling, and a doctorate in counseling psychology with a specialization in clinical neuropsychology from West Virginia University.
-From 1992 to 2012 Dr. Fowles served as Director of Neuropsychology and Program Director of WakeMed's Brain Injury Rehabilitation System (BIRS).
-He is a NC Licensed Health Services Provider Psychologist.
+From 1992 to 2012, he served as Director of Neuropsychology and Program Director of WakeMed's Brain Injury Rehabilitation System (BIRS).
 Dr. Fowles is a Diplomate (board certification) of the American Board of Professional Neuropsychology and a Fellow of the American College of Professional Neuropsychology.
 He specializes in adult neuropsychology with special interests in acquired brain injury, dementia, and legal and ethical issues in brain injury rehabilitation.

 Dr. Wilhelm joined WakeMed Neuropsychology in 1995.
-She completed a bachelor's degree in psychology at Western Michigan University, and received her master's degree and doctorate from West Virginia University.
-She went on to complete an internship in clinical neuropsychology at the University of Missouri - Columbia.
-Dr. Wilhelm also completed a post doctoral fellowship at the University of Virginia.
-Dr. Wilhelm is board certified by the American Board of Professional Neuropsychology and a Fellow of the American College of Professional Neuropsychology.
-Dr. Wilhelm is a NC Licensed Health Services Provider Psychologist.
-She specializes in adult neuropsychology, with special interests in acquired brain injury, cerebrovascular accident, and dementia.
+She is board certified by the American Board of Professional Neuropsychology and a Fellow of the American College of Professional Neuropsychology.
+Dr. Wilhelm specializes in adult neuropsychology, with special interests in acquired brain injury, cerebrovascular accident and dementia.

 Neuropsychology Related Links: